mathewcreighton/MigrationListExpUnmaskTrueOpinions/README.md

 Mathew J. Creighton, Peter Schmidt and Diana Zavala-Rojas.
 This article is published in the International Migration journal (2018).
 DOI: 10.1111/imig.12519

-If you use part of the code, datasets, and findings to inspire your own scientific work, please cite this article:
+If you use part of the code, datasets, and/or findings to inspire your own scientific work, please cite this article:

 Creighton, M., Schmidt, P., & Zavala-Rojas, D. (2018).
 Race, Wealth and the Masking of Opposition to Immigrants in the Netherlands.
 International Migration. https://doi.org/10.1111/imig.12519